Madame Bovary

-When the novel was first serialized in Revue de Paris between 1 October 1856 and 15 December 1856, public prosecutors attacked the novel for obscenity.
-The resulting trial in January 1857 made the story notorious.
-After Flaubert's acquittal on 7 February 1857, Madame Bovary became a bestseller in April 1857 when it was published in two volumes.
-A seminal work of literary realism, the novel is now considered Flaubert's masterpiece, and one of the most influential literary works in history.
+When the novel was first serialised in Revue de Paris between 1 October and 15 December 1856, public prosecutors attacked it on the grounds that it was obscene.
+The resulting trial in January 1857 rendered it notorious.
+Following Flaubert's acquittal on 7 February 1857, Madame Bovary became a bestseller in April 1857 when it was published in two volumes.
+A seminal work of literary realism, the novel is now ranked among Flaubert's masterpieces, and one of the most influential literary works in history.

-Plot synopsis
+Plot

-Madame Bovary takes place in provincial Northern France, near the town of Rouen in Normandy.
-Charles Bovary is a shy, oddly dressed teenager arriving at a new school where his new classmates ridicule him.
-He struggles his way to a second-rate medical degree, and becomes an Officier de santé in the Public Health Service.
+Charles Bovary is a shy, oddly dressed teenager who does poorly in medical school, and becomes not a physician, but rather an Officier de santé in the Public Health Service.
 He marries the woman his mother has chosen for him, the unpleasant but supposedly rich widow Héloïse Dubuc.
-He sets out to build a practice in the village of Tôtes.
+He sets out to build a practice in the village of Tostes in the Seine-Inférieure department of the Normandy region.

-One day, Charles visits a local farm to set the owner's broken leg and meets his patient's daughter, Emma Rouault.
-Emma is a beautiful, poetically dressed young woman who has received a "good education" in a convent.
-She has a powerful yearning for luxury and romance inspired by reading popular novels.
-Charles is immediately attracted to her, and visits his patient far more often than necessary, until Héloïse's jealousy puts a stop to the visits.

-When Héloïse unexpectedly dies, Charles waits a decent interval before courting Emma in earnest.
+One day, Charles visits a local farm to set the broken leg of its owner, Théodore Rouault, and meets his daughter, Emma, a beautiful, convent-educated, poetically-dressed young woman who has a yearning for luxury and romance inspired by reading popular novels.
+Charles is immediately attracted to her, and when Héloïse dies, Charles waits a decent interval before courting Emma in earnest.
 Her father gives his consent, and Emma and Charles marry.